How to grow Peonies

 How to move Peonies

 The best way to move a Peony is early in the season before the plant has developed too much leaf.
-Secondly, quickly, with plenty of the existing soil attached to the roots to cause as little disturbance as possible.
+Move it quickly, with plenty of the existing soil attached to the roots to cause as little disturbance as possible.
 Dig up the plant and keeping it as intact as possible and transfer straight away, re plant at the correct level and water well.
 You can also move in autumn.

 The key to moving a Peony successfully is as little root disturbance as possible.